 6:35 Thank you.

-7:10 What we're doing here is actually -- for example, in this case, the book cover is matched with so many thousands, or maybe millions of books online, and checking out which book it is.
-Once it has that information, it finds out more reviews about that, or maybe New York Times has a sound overview on that, so you can actually hear, on a physical book, a review as sound. ("famous talk at Harvard University ...")
+7:11 For example, in this case, the book cover is matched with so many thousands, or maybe millions of books online, and checking out which book it is.
+Once it has that information, it finds out more reviews about that, or maybe New York Times has a sound overview on that, so you can actually hear, on a physical book, a review as sound.
+(Video) Famous talk at Harvard University...

-7:34 This was Obama's visit last week to MIT. ("... and particularly I want to thank two outstanding MIT ...")
-So, I was seeing the live [video] of his talk, outside, on just a newspaper.
-Your newspaper will show you live weather information rather than having it updated -- like, you have to check your computer in order to do that, right?
+7:34 This was Obama's visit last week to MIT.
+(Video) And particularly I want to thank two outstanding MIT...
+Pranav Mistry: So, I was seeing the live [video] of his talk, outside, on just a newspaper.
+Your newspaper will show you live weather information rather than having it updated.
+You have to check your computer in order to do that, right?

 10:13 And why only computers?
 We can just play with papers.
 Paper world is interesting to play with.
-Here, I'm taking a part of a document and putting over here a second part from a second place -- and I'm actually modifying the information that I have over there.
+Here, I'm taking a part of a document, and putting over here a second part from a second place, and I'm actually modifying the information that I have over there.
 Yeah.
 And I say, "OK, this looks nice, let me print it out, that thing."
-So I now have a print-out of that thing, and now -- the workflow is more intuitive the way we used to do it maybe 20 years back, rather than now switching between these two worlds.
+So I now have a print-out of that thing.
+So the workflow is more intuitive, the way we used to do it maybe 20 years back, rather than now switching between these two worlds.

 10:46 So, as a last thought, I think that integrating information to everyday objects will not only help us to get rid of the digital divide, the gap between these two worlds, but will also help us, in some way, to stay human, to be more connected to our physical world.
 And it will actually help us not end up being machines sitting in front of other machines.